dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ======

-- intro two this part with discussion on financial, social, informational resources and an overview on how all forms of government/society can be dilineated based on how they control/disseminate (diffuse) these resources
+- intro two this part with discussion on
   - (no, move this to a separate article)

 - TODO: move the section on configurational entropy to be first (as